jessicalumian/undergrad-dev/lesson.md

 ```

 Now re-rerun fastqc with the trimmed reads

 ```
 cd ~/QA/after_trimming
 ~/FastQC/fastqc ~/work/*qc.fq.gz -o .
 ```
+*Discussion question:*

-> Should trimming change the output of FastQC?
+- Should trimming change the output of FastQC?
-> Did it?
+- Did it?

 Finally, interleave the trimmed reads

+*Discussion question:*
-> Why are we doing this?
+- Why are we doing this?

 ```
 python2.7 -m virtualenv khmerEnv source khmerEnv/bin/activate